Completion Time: 1.5 years

 Earned Credits: 36

-- Sustainable operations and organizational systems
+- Human‐centric technology and information systems

 The 12 courses are taken in a prescribed sequence.
 All courses are 3 credits, comprising the 36 credits required to graduate.
 Coursework must be evaluated as equivalent to B or better at the graduate level to earn credit.